Frazz by Jef Mallett for November 06, 2022

 24. Wencesmoreno05

-Diane in comics land Premium Member over 1 year ago
+Diane in comics land Premium Member about 2 years ago

 I also noticed that I could see a person yards away give me a smile.
 Up until then I’d been unintentionally snubbing a lot of people.